-Once you click on Submit
+Once you click Submit

 , LabKey Server will create a XAR file that includes the information you entered and load it in the background.

-Viewing Annotation Data
+View Annotation Data

 .
 Each experiment run has a protocol

 , which describes the steps involved in the experimental procedure.
-For MS2, LabKey Server create an experiment run that describes going from a sample to one or more mzXML files.
+For MS2, LabKey Server creates an experiment run that describes going from a sample to one or more mzXML files.
 Each time you do a search using the mzXML files creates another experiment run.
 LabKey Server can tie the two types of runs because it knows that the output of the first run, the mzXML files, are the inputs to the search run.

-You can see the sample data associated with a search run using the Enhanced MS2 Run view, or by selecting the "MS2 Searches" filter in the Experiment tab's run list.
-This view will only show MS2 runs that have experimental data loaded.
+You can see the sample data associated with a search run using the "Enhanced MS2 Run" view, or by selecting the "MS2 Searches" filter in the Experiment tab's run list.
+This will only show MS2 runs that have experimental data loaded.
 In some cases, such as if you moved MS2 runs from another folder, or if you directly loaded a pep.xml file, no experimental data will be loaded.

-node.
+- Scroll down and click to expand the Input node.
 This shows all the things that might be inputs to a run in the current folder.

-Click to expand the mzXML node.
+- Click to expand the mzXML node.
 This shows data for the mzXML file that was an input to the search run.

-Click to expand the Run node.
+- Click to expand the Run node.
 This shows the data that's available for the experiment run that produced the mzXML file.

 - If you used a custom template to describe your mass spectrometer configuration, you should expand the node that corresponds to that protocol's inputs.
-Otherwise, click to expand the Material

-- Click to add the columns of interest, and then Save
+- Click to add the columns of interest, and then Save the column list.

 You can then filter and sort the run on the sample properties you added.